Sanjay Dutt And Arshad Warsi To Reunite For A Film & No, It's Not Munna Bhai Sequel; Read Details!

 Sharing the shooting schedule of the film, he further shared, "It's a crazy script, a project by Sajid-Farhad.
 The film is likely to go on floor by March-April next year.
 We'll probably head to Budapest for the first schedule of the film."

-Sanjay and Arashad had last shared screen space in in 2013 film Zila Ghaziabad.
-While reports of Rajukumar Hirani planning to work on Munna Bhai 3 post 'Sanju' hit the news last year, an official announcement about the film is still awaited.
+Sanjay and Arshad had last shared screen space in 2013 film Zila Ghaziabad.
+While reports of Rajkumar Hirani planning to work on Munna Bhai 3 post 'Sanju' hit the news last year, an official announcement about the film is still awaited.

-Meanwhile, Arshad Warsi is currently gearing up for the release of 'Pagalpanti' which has an ensemble cast which includes Anil Kapoor, John Abraham, Pulkit Samrat, Kriti Kharbanda, Ileana D'Cruz and Urvashi Rautela.
+Meanwhile, Arshad Warsi is currently gearing up for the release of 'Pagalpanti' which has an ensemble cast that includes Anil Kapoor, John Abraham, Pulkit Samrat, Kriti Kharbanda, Ileana D'Cruz and Urvashi Rautela.
 On the other hand, Sanjay Dutt will be seen in Ashutosh Gowariker's 'Panipat' co-starring Arjun Kapoor and Kriti Sanon.

 Arshad Warsi Mocks Pakistan With A Funny Video; Says 'Had No Idea That They Also Launched A Rocket'